samuelleblanc/fp/README.md

                 - Added init time parsing for the MSS models in WMS.
                 - upgraded plotting of figures under map for better viewing of text
                 - added plot vs alt for all combined platforms and highlight of coordinated points
+                - refined speed parameters for G3 and Learjet

 # To cite: